Nazerek/nazerek.github.io/_pages/about.md

 I was born, raised, and got my undergraduate degree in **Kazakhstan**.
 My educational background includes an **MSc in Data Science and BSc in Robotics**.
 My research fits in the broad area of control theory.
 Currently, I am doing a research internship at **Max Planck Institute for Software Systems(of Kaiserslautern)** on classical and logic-based control theory.

-My passion meets my profession: I enjoy thinking and solving complex problems.
-Also, I like traveling and being in nature.
+I like traveling and being in nature.
 In my spare time, I read or just go to places with beautiful scenery.
-Although I am introverted by nature, I've always enjoyed meeting new people because every person is like a whole new world.

 Education